-Being diagnosed with and living with a congenital cardiac condition can be exhausting and emotionally draining for the children, young people and adults that we care for, as well as their families.
+Being diagnosed with and living with a congenital cardiac condition can be exhausting and emotionally draining for the children, young people, and adults that we care for, as well as their families.
 These families also have to deal with being given a wealth of information at all points in their care.
-In the current age, more and more patients turn to the internet for information, and a large number of these websites carry false or anecdotal evidence, so it is important that we as nurses are able to point these families towards genuine websites to obtain information.
+In the current age, more and more patients turn to the internet for information, and many these websites carry false or anecdotal evidence, so it is important that we as nurses can point these families towards genuine websites to obtain information.
 The websites listed below also function as support groups and facilitate communication between families who are living with the same condition.

-Arrythmia Alliance– Arrythmia Alliance is a coalition of charities, patient groups, patients, carers, medical groups and allied professionals.
-Although these groups remain independent, they work together under the name of Arrythmia Alliance to improve awareness, diagnosis and treatment of cardiac arrythmias.
-They provide links to local support groups across the country, have various campaign events not just in the UK but the USA aswell, and have a large amount of resources for patients and clinicians.
+Arrythmia Alliance is a coalition of charities, patient groups, patients, carers, medical groups, and allied professionals.
+Although these groups remain independent, they work together under the name of Arrythmia Alliance to improve awareness, diagnosis, and treatment of cardiac arrythmias.
+They provide links to local support groups across the country, have various campaign events not just in the UK but the USA as well, and have many resources for patients and clinicians.

 If you would like your charity or organisation to feature here, please contact Kerry.firstname.lastname@example.org